 - 1. Locate your water meter.
-It is usually found in a small concrete or plastic box - 2.
+It is usually found in a small concrete or plastic box near the street - 2.
 If you need help locating your water meter, contact the P.U.D. - 3.
-Turn off all water at the house and in the yard, including water-using appliances in the home. - 4.
+Turn off all water at the house and in the vard, including water-using appliances in the home. - 4.
 Remember to shut off all indoor and outdoor faucets.

-- 5. Check and record the current meter reading. - 6.
+- 5. Check and record the current meter reading - 6.
 Wait at least 15 minutes before checking your meter again. - 7.
 Remember, DO NOT use any water while you are waiting! - 8.
 Read the water meter again.
-If the reading has changed, then you may have a leak that may require immediate
+If the reading has changed, then you may attention.